-- b.
+- a.
+Older adults in crisis. - b.
 Older adults who are at risk of being placed in a more restrictive environment because of their mental illness. - c.
 Persons deemed incompetent to proceed or not guilty by reason of insanity under chapter 916. - d.
 Other persons involved in the criminal justice system. - e.
 Persons diagnosed as having co-occurring mental illness and substance use disorder - 2.
-Persons who are experiencing an acute mental or emotional crisis as defined in 394.67(17) F.S.
+Persons who are experiencing an acute mental or emotional crisis as defined in section 394.67(18), Florida Statutes.